casparwb/Syzygy.jl/README.md

 Each of these accepts a specific set of arguments related to the acceleration functions.
 To get an overview of these, enter the `help`-mode in the REPL with `?` and type any of the above names.

+> The numerical implementation of potentials and acceleration functions in this package is again heavily inspired by or completely taken from [NbodySimulator.jl](https://github.com/SciML/NBodySimulator.jl), so all credit go the authors.
 ### Example

 ```julia